mhschmall/Esp32-Blog-Server/README.md

 # Esp32-Blog-Server
 Simple blogging platform that runs on an ESP32.
-Currently designed for a ESP32-S3-LCD-1.47, it could run on any ESP32 with a few changes, including the little XIAO SEEED ESP32 S3 Sense which is about the size of a postage stamp.
+Currently designed for a Waveshare ESP32-S3-LCD-1.47, it could run on any ESP32 with a few changes, including the little XIAO SEEED ESP32 S3 Sense which is about the size of a postage stamp.

 I was introduced to this Waveshare product via another project Im sorta contributing to (ESP32 powered offline media server).
 These boards are pretty feature packed and I definitely like the whole USB stick aspect to using and powering them.